 Make sure to talk with your home university about course approval and get additional classes approved before you go abroad.
 For example, if you are taking 4 classes abroad, we recommend getting 8 approved.
 This gives you some flexibility in setting up your class schedule.
 Think about courses required for your major, but also courses that fulfill your elective requirements.

 Choose your courses, making sure to get them approved by your home university and then fill out the Course Selection Worksheet.

-Students who study at the University of Cape Coast (UCC) will not be able register for classes until they arrive in country.
-Courses offered at UCC often will change or be cancelled at the last minute.
-This program is best for students who need to fulfill electives and is not recommended for students who need to fulfill requirements for their major or concentration.
+Please be advised that students who study at the University of Cape Coast (UCC) will not be able register for classes until they arrive in country.
+You’ll receive more information about which courses are available (as well as their syllabi) once you are onsite.
+This program is best designed for students who need to fulfill electives and is not recommended for students who need to fulfill requirements for their major or concentration.

 The University of Cape Coast is a seaside university located in Cape Coast, Ghana.
 It’s one of the top universities in all of West Africa and the premier university in Ghana.
 Originally established as a teaching college, the University had a mandate to shape national development.
 Since then, the university continues to fulfill this mission while also adapting to the needs of modern Ghana.